galiuskas24/ML-Kinship-Verification/README.md

 # Kinship Verification

 ## Info
-This application is based on a machine-learned computer that tries to be better at guessing the kinship of two people.
+This application is based on a machine-learned computer that tries to be better than a human at guessing the kinship of two people.
 Contributors:
 - Vlado Galić
 - Marino Voćanec